Gaalpos/autoGit/README.md

 You need to have enabled the execution of powershell scripts.
 [Hot to enable PowerShell scripts](https://windowsloop.com/enable-powershell-scripts-execution-windows-10/)

-My first automation scrip.
+My first automation script.
 Let me know if something can be improved :)

 ## AutoPush
 Auto commit and pushes all the new work to the master branch and all of your repositories.
 The commit comment is the current date & time.